Hlth 57A (Health 57A)

 no-reply no-reply@redcross.org

-If you look for the email with your cert later by searching Red Cross it might not turn up for you
+If you look for the email with your cert by searching Red Cross it might not turn up for you

 (especially if your spam system decided that “no reply” is a spam email).